yugabyte/platform-go-client/docs/Config.md

 ### NewConfig

-`func NewConfig(certPath string, offloadable bool, serverCert string, serverKey string, ) *Config`
+`func NewConfig(certPath string, compressor string, offloadable bool, serverCert string, serverKey string, ) *Config`

 NewConfig instantiates a new Config object
 This constructor will assign default values to properties that have it defined,